 Since RSR stakers take the first loss and are typically the decision makers for what backs an RToken, their incentives are typically aligned with RToken holders to choose safe backing.

-Liquidity is hard to grow in defi, especially in the competitive stablecoin space.
-The Reserve Project has built up governance power in the CurveDAO to incentivize liquidity of safe projects in the Reserve ecosystem.
+Liquidity is hard to grow in DeFi, especially in the competitive stablecoin space.
+ABC Labs has built up governance power in the CurveDAO to incentivize liquidity of safe projects in the Reserve ecosystem.

 This Curve voting power can leverage the built-in incentives of the largest stablecoin DEX to deepen RToken liquidity and make it easier for anyone around the world to access RTokens.